 MG6047 – Protection

-To enable the students to gain an understanding of electrical power system fault protection concepts for both MV & HV systems.
+To provide the students with an understanding of electrical power system fault protection concepts for both MV & HV systems.

 - Directed hours